 French cameras were ahead of them in the field of eye level slrs.
 Their answer initiated a wave of not so good looking, heavy cameras with a central shutter in the lens.
 Most West-German brands followed this trend, Wirgin Edixa being the only one to chose

 another path.
-So, if they could not make the best cameras, their policy to get big marked shares in Europe, was to hunt down the East-Germans by law suits that forced them to change camera name from Contax to Pentacon, and lens name from Carl Zeiss, Jena,
+So, if they could not make the best cameras, their policy to get big marked shares in Europe was to hunt down the East-Germans by law suits that forced them to change camera name from Contax to Pentacon, and lens name from Carl Zeiss, Jena, to

-in the west.
+west.
 Zeiss Ikon AG had released the Contaflex in 1953, and it was a leader in the west for some years, until sales dropped and production was stopped in 1968.
-ZI AG had for long been lacking the technology of the Japanese, and even lost against the
+ZI AG had for long been lacking the technology of the Japanese, and even lost against the remaining

-Presented in 1958, with start of production in '59 and generally available from 1960, Zeiss Ikon AG came up with a camera that was meant to knock out the competition among the pros, namely the Contarex.
-It was
+Presented in 1958, with start of production in '59 and generally available from 1960, Zeiss Ikon AG came up with a camera that was meant to knock out the competition among the pros.
+Their new star was the Contarex.
+But it

-ugly, heavy and very expensive, and still had no IRM.
+was ugly, heavy and very expensive, and still had no IRM.
 Quality was good, a variety of high class lenses were offered with it, as ZI finally understood the shortcomings of the leaf shutter.
-But the Contarex was no big success, and was only produced till 1966.
+But the Contarex was no big success, and was only produced until

-Most West-German brands went out off business during the 60s, and Zeiss Ikon was loosing, too.
+Most West-German brands went out of business during the 60s, and Zeiss Ikon was losing too.
 What had been earned through many years in leading position, got wings to fly on as developing and production costs by far surpassed sales income.

-Zeiss Ikon AG merged with, or finally took over Voigtländer, after some 10 years as minority stock holder.
+In 1965 Zeiss Ikon AG merged with, or finally took over Voigtländer, after some 10 years as minority stock holder.
 Voigtländer was just developing a couple of interesting models at the same time.
-Bessaflex was a more modern camera than Contaflex, and could
+Bessaflex was a more modern camera than Contaflex,

-have been the news that ZI needed.
+and could have been the camera that ZI needed.
 But the plans were put aside.